Code-Institute-Submissions/MSierag-SiteStorage_NovResub/README.md

 I used Google Lighthouse to audit the site's performance, accessibility, use of best practices and search engine optimization.

-Testing resulted in the following [score](https://github.com/MSierag/It-sil-heve/blob/master/assets/images/testing/lighthouse/lighthouse.png?raw=true):
+Testing resulted in the following [score](https://github.com/MSierag/SiteStorage/tree/main/static/images/testing/lighthouse.png?raw=true):
--   Performance: 94%
+-   Performance: 99%
 -   Accessibility: 92%
--   Best Practices: 93%
+-   Best Practices: 87%
 -   SEO: 91%

+The 87% in Best Practices was due to the deployed Heroku site not being secured ( http:// instead of https:// ).
+This unfortunately is beyond my control and is therefore left as it is.

 ### Responsiveness testing